Senators wade into flood insurance fray again

 By Ben Berkowitz

-NEW YORK, Dec 2 Two members of the U.S. Senate have revived the debate over the federal government's flood insurance program, with one pushing to extend the program before it expires and the other demanding faster payment on existing claims.
+NEW YORK Two members of the Senate have revived the debate over the federal government's flood insurance program, with one pushing to extend the program before it expires and the other demanding faster payment on existing claims.

 The National Flood Insurance Program has survived for years on a series of last-minute annual extensions.
 The program has an unsustainable debt load after a post-Hurricane Katrina bailout, but reform efforts have repeatedly bogged down amid differences over how to handle that debt.